Last Updated on 04/21/2023 by Glynn Willard

 Is boondocking dangerous?

-I always offer anyone that fits that criteria some water and I make a friend.
-Water is like gold when you’re dispersed camping.
+I always offer anyone who fits that criteria some water and I make a friend.

 You can also get a vibe of those who want to be left alone.
 Respect that situation and all is well.